Bnenne/iron-diadem-backup/Lumea/World/Conflicts/Battles/Attack on Pinehaven.md

 > "Tell them... tell them I wasn't scared at the end."
 >
 > "Even though I was.
 Tell them I was brave."
+>
+> "And Matt, will you take off the helmet?"

 **She slumps forward.**
 **The children are crying.**